vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 & mahapātaka 23-25, 103, prāpa.

-Ścitta for 103-104 , sexual intercourse 250. proccdurc of the croclion of a with maiden of bigher varna, with mound with silnvara and without friend's wife, sister, sop's or sagotra's Ahavana including dialoguc, dancing wife or with antyaja woman equal to and singing acc.
+Ścitta for 103-104 , sexual intercourse 250. proccdurc of the croclion of a with maiden of bigher varṇa, with mound with silnvara and without friend's wife, sister, sop's or sagotra's Ahavana including dialoguc, dancing wife or with antyaja woman equal to and singing acc.
 10 Sal Srauta 25:- 6.
 103 252, procedure for making sepulchral Hades, the Greek word (or Hebrew mounda for thosc who bad per Shcol 170 formol egICaNN 248-251, proper Haj and Hanı 5520 limc for making 247-248, shape IIalāpudba, commentator of Srāddba of, should be foor cordcrcd and sūtra of Kālyāyapa, 4430, 4500, not round (which is practised by 4550, 4708, 4840, 5168

 suras and Lastcrn people) 247-248, 11a/1, Dr Fitz-Edward 6230 not too large, but broader behind Tlaracaritacintamani, 724 and on north side 218, should not Haradatta, 110, 160, 499, 509, 53, bc crccted near certain planls 59a, 620, 640, 71, 790.
 90, 930, 96, and rocs 248; 517c of, should be